HubTurbot/HubTurbot/README.md

 **Respond to comments by toggling PR status labels**

 When a comment with the phrase "ready for review" is made, I'll toggle the status label to `toReview`.

+**Create status labels automatically**

+When a comment with the phrase "@HubTurbot create all labels please" is made, I'll create all the necessary status labels.

 ## How to get in touch